 The DIF is designed to cover less than half the width of the slab, to allow for an interleaved stacking of DIFs compatible with the slab pitch, as displayed in Figure 7.2.
 As the IB connects directly to the slab, it covers the full slab width.
 The IB PCB is assumed to have a thickness of 1.2mm, identical to that of the ASUs.
-Considering the modest functional requirements, the IB PCB and its components are assumed to fit within the allowed height budget.
+With moderate functional requirements, the components placed on the IB are assumed to fit within the height budget of about 3mm.